evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

 ![Add new class to the test package](/image/blog/2015-04-04-testing-activity-in-android-studio-tutorial-part-2/0100_adding_new_class_to_test_package.png)

 You will be asked to enter the name for the class.
-Call it **MainActivityTests**.
+Call it **MainActivityTests**, plural.

 ![Name the test file](/image/blog/2015-04-04-testing-activity-in-android-studio-tutorial-part-2/0110_name_the_test_class.png)